 Los Angeles, famously known for beaches, fabulous shopping, and extensive food choices, actually has incredible hikes that are frequented by locals!

 The Echo Mountain trail (also called the Sam Merrill trail) is a 5.4 mile challenging out-and-back hike that ascends 1,400 ft.
-It takes approximately 3 hours total where at the top, you are rewarded with an awesome area to explore.
+It takes approximately 3 hours total and at the top, you are rewarded with an awesome area to explore.

 Atop Echo Mountain once stood a hotel that was frequented by guests via the Mount Lowe Railway, which was built in 1893 and was in operation until 1938.